angelmaroco/spark-on-aws-eks-with-karpenter/README.md

     memoryOverhead: "500m"
 ```

-In the following graph we see the behavior of the job using the default kubernetes scheduler.
+In the following graph we see the behavior of the job using the default kubernetes scheduler. **This way of scheduling pods is totally inefficient** in terms of execution time and resource allocation.
+In concurrency scenarios it can cause only the driver to be created and not the executors, so the process would have to wait for available resources while the driver is occupying resources.

 ![](/docs/images/yunikorn-without-gang.png)

-### **Gang scheduling**
+### **Gang Scheduling and bin-packing with Yunikorn**

+In distributed computing terms, gang scheduling refers to schedule correlated tasks in an All or Nothing manner, all resources needed for the full execution of the process are computed at job start.
+This mechanism avoids the segmentation of resources and optimizes the execution time since all the nodes necessary for the execution are created or assigned initially.

-Now we are going to define a task group specifying the necessary resources for the creation of executors.
+Now we are going to define a task group specifying the necessary resources for the creation of drivers and executors.

 ```yaml
 apiVersion: "sparkoperator.k8s.io/v1beta2"